Newsletter Archive of Back Issues of "Useful Community Development Plus" Email

 January, 2018 includes new ways of reaching people who deserve a say; links and short descriptions of important new reports and articles, with topics including the opioid crisis, young parents' desire to stay in walkable neighborhoods, a new homelessness toolkit, and need for government involvement in housing; website improvements and new articles.

 December, 2017.
-When one organization or partnership isn't enough, you need collective impact; new pages on our website.
+When one organization or partnership isn't enough, you need collective impact.
+As usual we also described new pages on our website.

 October-November, 2017 is comprised of fast photo lessons from an intriguing industrial redevelopment; anti-burnout formula for neighborhood association leaders, and tips for meetings with a resource person or public official.